Home » Health & Fitness » How to Start Running When Overweight

 Pre-Run Warm-Up Routines

-Before you run, focus on dynamic stretches to warm up your muscles.
-Start with a 5-minute walk to get your blood flowing, then move into these dynamic stretches:
+Before you run, focus on dynamic stretches to warm up your muscles:

 • Leg swings: Hold onto a wall for balance and swing each leg forward and back, then side to side.
 This helps loosen your hips and hamstrings.